Archie's Final Project: Plot

 As Sierra continues to ask him for an interview, Archie continues to demur out of shyness, but eventually gives her a videotape expressing that he wants to meet.
-Despite Sierra poking fun at Archie's video being a "psychotic love note" for its blatant sexual references, derisions of her as "cliché", surreptitious footage taken of her walking around school, and a bizarre Hentai sequence, Sierra proceeds to interview Archie about his project.
-Over the course of several interviews, they find out that they're both fans of indie filmmaker Jesse Gabriel Vargas (David Carradine), they discuss the platitude "it's a permanent solution to a temporary problem", and Sierra begins to open up about her brother Shane's death in a car crash one year ago, along with the intense pressure that her wealthy parents place on her to succeed academically and socially.
+Despite Sierra poking fun at Archie's video being a "psychotic love note" for its blatant sexual references, derisions of her as "cliché", surreptitious footage taken of her walking around school, and a bizarre Hentai sequence—Sierra proceeds to interview Archie about his project.
+Over the course of several interviews, they find out that they're both fans of indie filmmaker Jesse Gabriel Vargas (David Carradine).
+They discussed the platitude that “it's a permanent solution to a temporary problem".
+And Sierra begins to open up about her brother Shane's death in a car crash one year ago, along with the intense pressure that her wealthy parents place on her to succeed academically and socially.
 They also visit each other's houses to conduct more interviews, but when Archie inadvertently notices razor cuts on the inside of Sierra's thighs and tries to get her to open up about her self-harm, she gets defensive and storms out of Archie's studio.
 However, Sierra later invites Archie to her bedroom to see her cutting razors, where she ritualistically cuts herself and Archie as well.
-They conduct several interviews with their peers about self-harm, and Archie later loses his virginity to Sierra in his bedroom/studio, after which Sierra coldly tells him "Now you can kill yourself".
+They conduct several interviews with their peers about self-harm, and Archie later loses his virginity to Sierra in his bedroom/studio.
+After this incident, Sierra coldly tells him "Now you can kill yourself".
 Archie later shows Sierra some camera obscura footage (the same camera style used for the movie's very first scene) of his father Daryl consoling his mother Gretchen over the death of Gretchen's father, which was the only time Archie saw his parents show each other affection.